unlistedphenomena/nexuswizz/docs/event-tracking.md

 ## Usage

-nexus.org has a utility function (`trackCustomEvent`) for easily creating Matomo events.
+xircanet has a utility function (`trackCustomEvent`) for easily creating Matomo events.

 ```javascript
 import { trackCustomEvent } from "../utils/matomo"